-By learning about the domain, you will learn a prerequisites questions you should ask about the domain, and this will help you to focus during the interview.
+By learning about the business domain, you will discover that there are some important questions you should ask about the domain, and this will help you focus during the interview.

-While during the interview you should follow the different level of questioning and consider the environmental and physiological factors may effect on the listening level and audience concentrations and their willing to speak on important subjects.
+During the interview, you should follow the different questioning techniques mentioned below.
+It is important to consider the environmental and physiological factors that may affect the listening level and audience concentrations and their willingness to speak on important subjects.

-- Open – Ended Questions: should be at the start of the interview, to just gain general information and understand more about the domain, for example, why this is a problem?
+- Open-Ended Questions: should be at the start of the interview, to just gain general information and understand more about the business context, for example, why this is a problem?

-- Ideas questions: it is used to ask about opinion to solve or propose a solution and new ideas for a solution and as brainstorming a solution, for example, how do you think this could work?
+- Ideas questions: it is used to ask for the opinion to solve or propose a solution and new ideas for a solution also brainstorming a solution, for example, how do you think this could work?

-- Time Machine: the time machine question should be for visioning illustration and direction, for example, Why is that important to you? or How this will be useful at 2020?
+- Time Machine: the time machine question should be for visioning illustration and direction, for example, Why is that important to you? or How this will be useful in 2020?

 - Indirect Questions: These questions are used to gain more information and illustration but indirect way, for example, Is that important because of …?

-- Validation Statements and Questions: this should be used in summarizing the information you gained and to ensure your understanding so you do not fall in misunderstanding listening trap, for example, From that I understood…etc.
+- Validation Statements and Questions: this should be used in summarizing the information you gained and to ensure your understanding so you do not fall into misunderstanding listening trap, for example, From what I understood…etc.

 Recording the interview

-Recording the interview is a good way to keep information as much as you can so you can back anytime to the tape to validate your understanding and write down all notes, as you will only concentrate on taking the high-level important notes during your interview, so surely you will forget something you heard.
+Recording the interview is a good way to keep information as much as you can so you can back any time to them to validate your understanding and write down all notes, as you will only concentrate on taking the high-level important notes during your interview, so surely you will forget something you heard.

-While you should ask for permission for recording the tape, and you should ensure that this tape will not be exposed to any another entity and it will be used only for this purpose.
+While you should ask for permission for recording the meeting, and you should ensure that this recording will not be exposed to any another entity and it will be used only for this purpose.

-Also as an analyst, you may have one to one interview or group interview so you will need at the end to validate all gathered requirements with decision makers and top management, and this should be for the follow-up interviews.
+Furthermore, as an analyst, you may have one to one interview or a group interview.
+At the end of the sessions, so you may need to validate all the gathered requirements with decision-makers and top management to validate them.